 It’s okay not to cry (all the time).

 I remember crying really hard when I was in the emergency room holding his hand asking God to please give me a miracle.
 I cried so hard I almost passed out.
 But after that, when I saw my brothers weeping and my mother trying to wake my father up as if he is just sleeping, I knew I had to stop so I can hold them.
 Since then I needed a strong stimulus to provoke my tear ducts to shed.
 But that doesn’t mean I am not in pain.
 God knows how I am still hurting even if I don’t cry over memories.
 The absence of tears is not the absence of pain.
 I still allow myself to feel the emotions: guilt, blame, resentment, grief.

 Take care of yourself.

 When grieving, it’s more important than ever to take care of yourself.
 The stress of a major loss can quickly deplete your energy and emotional reserves.
 Looking after your physical and emotional needs will help you get through this difficult time.
 This includes getting enough sleep (try), eating well on time (try), and getting a good laugh (try).

-It is still too early to say that I am okay but I know I am getting by just fine.
-I take comfort in the thought that my God is in control.
+Two years have gone by and we are getting by just fine.
+There were episodes of wishful thinking, of reminiscing that one last day, of feeling the loss all over again but I take comfort in the thought that my God is in control.
 He gives and takes away but He is still worthy to be praised.
-In the words of Ravi Zacharias
+In the words of Ravi Zacharias:

 “If you only look at your circumstances, you’ll always be focusing on the wrong thing.
 Whether in defeat or victory, focus on His Holy Presence… Celebrate the victories and mourn some of the losses but look beyond them to Him.”